On disjoint matchings in cubic graphs: maximum 2- and 3-edge-colorable subgraphs: The main results

 Let $f\in E(C_e)\cap E(F)$.
 Consider a proper partial $3-$edge-coloring of the graph $G$ obtained from the coloring of $H$ as follows: $f$ is left uncolored, the edges of the even path $C_e-f$ are colored $\beta$ and $\gamma$, alternatively, the colors of the rest of edges are left unchanged.
 Note that the new partial $3-$edge-coloring corresponds to a maximum $3-$edge-colorable subgraph $H'$ of $G$ with contradicting the choice of $H$.

 Case 2:$E(C_e)\cap E(F)=\emptyset$.

-Note that in this case, \begin{enumerate} \item[(I)] the edges that are incident to a vertex of $C_e$, and do not lie on $C_e$, are colored by $\alpha$ and belong to $F$, which and $E(C_e)\cap E(F)=\emptyset$ imply that:
+Note that in this case, \begin{enumerate} \item[(I)] the edges that are incident to a vertex of $C_e$, do not lie on $C_e$ and are colored by $\alpha$, belong to $F$, which and $E(C_e)\cap E(F)=\emptyset$ imply that: